- E85 is an Ethanol fuel blend containing up to 85% Ethanol and 15% Gasoline. In most cases at the pump currently, your gasoline has only 10% Ethanol.

 - Ethanol can be ingested (like moonshine) by humans so it is denatured with gasoline or another bitter agent to help prevent ingestion.

-- The octane rating of E85 is between 100 and 105 compared to regular gasoline rating of between 87 and 93.
+- The E85 octane rating is between 100 and 105 whereas regular gasoline has a rating of between 87 and 93.

 - Fuel Mileage is roughly 25% less when using E85 over gasoline because it has less energy content.
 To make E85 a viable alternative, the cost per gallon must be more than 25% less than gasoline.